 My name is David Gormong.
 I grew up in a conservative Christian home, the youngest of four boys.
 I was always drawn to the mysterious, the infinite, the transcendent.
 Along with everything else religious, I absorbed the belief that being gay was sinful — an abomination.
 I knew from early on that I was different than most boys.
 I slowly realized in my teens that I was attracted to men, and my heart recoiled with searing shame.
 I feared damnation.
 It would be decades before I could admit even to myself that I was gay.
-Sexuality and spirituality both became fearful, each pushing me, it seemed, in opposite directions.
+Sexuality and spirituality both became difficult, each pushing me, it seemed, in opposite directions.
 I could not resolve the conflict.

 Then I fell in love.
 Wow!
 It felt so right.
 But I still had a commitment to my straight marriage.
 I faced a gut-wrenching impasse.
 Did I keep my marriage vows or did I integrate my sexuality?
 There seemed to be no right answer.
 It took me a year to decide what to do.

 I came out.
 And it blew my world apart.
-I lost so much — marriage, friendships, career, security.
+I lost so much — marriage, family relationships, friendships, career, security.
 I was in the middle of a doctoral program in spirituality at the time.
 Yet I found myself questioning everything I believed.
 Eventually, I put the doctorate on hold, and began to rebuild my life.

 Many gay men of my generation give up the spiritual quest when they come out.
 I understand.
 There’s just too much pain around anything that smells like religion.
 I couldn’t take that route.
 Just as I learned to trust my experience of being gay above what others said, I had to trust my spiritual experience too.
 Years before, centering prayer had opened up in me an infinite space that was peaceful, blissful, welcoming, embracing.
 This experience of the Infinite was more real to me than all I could see, hear, or touch.
 I had to continue the quest.
 But what did I believe?